4nt0ineB/MyLittleCLibrary/README.md

 - More abstraction mean lower performance

 But hey, I knew it.
 In fact, it was only like theoretical knowledge, I had to experiment with it.
-It still allowed me to practise and get a bit more comfortable with the C.
+It still allowed me to practise and get a bit more comfortable with C.

 Two quotes from computer scientists I read online perfectly illustrate the idea: